 In late 2013, the Chinese Lunar Exploration Program successfully landed Chang’e 3 on the moon.
-To congratulate the feat, I drew anthropomorphized version of the 3 spacecrafts in this mission.
+To celebrate the feat, I drew anthropomorphized version of the 3 spacecrafts in this mission.

 The moon crew (Chang’e and Yutu) are rabbit based because jade rabbits are living on the moon according to traditional Chinese folklore.